Sports News Roundup: Megan Rapinoe, Rose Lavelle reach deals with OL Reign; NBA-Statue of Kobe and Gigi Bryant placed at crash site on anniversary and more | Sports-Games

 Sports News Roundup: Megan Rapinoe, Rose Lavelle reach deals with OL Reign; NBA-Statue of Kobe and Gigi Bryant placed at crash site on anniversary and more

 While the upcoming window includes two critical home dates for the United States and a chance for them to start staking a World Cup claim, Berhalter said that did not require them to alter their approach.
-Bobsleigh at the Beijing Olympics Focus on bobsleigh at the Beijing Olympics.
+Beijing shadow puppet troupe breaks out shows for Winter Games Two graceful figures flick a puck back and forth across imaginary ice, before a tussle and a victory lap for one skater, in a portrayal of real-life battles set to take place at the Winter Olympics opening in China's capital next week.

 Following is a summary of current sports news briefs.